Current passport delivery times

 - Proof of the child’s citizenship and birth certificate (see Step 3).

 - Two passport photos (see Step 5).

 - Proof of your own identity that has a photo and signature.
 If you have an Australian passport please bring that along.

 - Proof of address of the lodging parent

 - A Visa or Mastercard card to pay your fee.
 Please click here for fees.

-Step 10 - Allow up to a minimum of at least 3 weeks to receive your new passport.
+Step 10 - Allow a minimum of 6 weeks to receive your new passport.
 If you have any questions, read our Frequently Asked Questions, call us at +65 6836 4100 (select Option2) or email at [email protected]